guanghes/th3-server/README.md

 **Dynamic DNS**:
 * DNS name registered at free ddns.net with following entries for easier access.
 This could be regsitered at your own DNS provider.
-* L7 load balancer: th3.servegame.com
+* HTTP L7 load balancer: th3.servegame.com
-* node-1: th3-server.ddns.net
+* node-1 (green): th3-server.ddns.net
-* node-2: th3server.ddns.net
+* node-2 (blue): th3server.ddns.net

 **Docker Containers**:
 * Ideal Scenario (HA enabled):
-  * Green deployment: node-1 and node-2 with container port exposed to 8081
+  * Green deployment: node-1 and node-2 respectively with the container port exposed to 8081
-  * Blue deployment: node-1 and node-2 with container port exposed to 8082
+  * Blue deployment: node-1 and node-2 respectively with the container port exposed to 8082
 * In this demo Scenario (Simple):
   * Green deployment: node-1 with container port exposed to 8081
   * Blue deployment: node-2 with container port exposed to 8081